dasmerlon/wikipedia-people-graph/README.md

 ## Web Server

-To deploy the website on a web server, you need to upload your packaged file (in our deployment the WAR-file) to your web server and instruct your web server to deploy the website.
+To deploy the website on a web server, you need to upload your packaged file (in our deployment a WAR-file) to your web server and instruct your web server to deploy the website.
 We use an Apache Tomcat Server to host the website.